 What is Sports Therapy?

 Sports Therapy is a healthcare profession that involves assessing, treating and managing injuries from a variety of sports and daily living activities.
-We use various techniques including manual therapy, massage, stretching, and exercise strengthening to improve movement and reduce pain.
+We use various techniques including manual therapy, soft tissue release, stretching, trigger-point therapy and exercise strengthening to improve movement and reduce pain.

 Is Sports Therapy appropriate for everyone?